3Oxygen3/TPRR-Script/README.md

 For any questions or support, feel free to reach out in the Discord server.

 ### Notes
-The script has been obfuscated using Moonsec V3
+The script is closed source and has been obfuscated using Moonsec V3